rabanti-github/TaskRunner/README.md

 <code>-o | --output</code>: Enables the output mode.
 The results of the task will be displayed in the command shell

-<code>-h | --halt</code>:   The task runner stops after an error, othewise all sub-tasks are executed until the end of the configuration
+<code>-s | --halt</code>:   The task runner stops after an error, otherwise all sub-tasks are executed until the end of the configuration

 <code>-l | --log</code>:    Enables logging.
 After the flag a valid path (absolute or relative) to a logfile must be defined

+<code>-h | --help</code:    Shows the program help

 **Possible Tasks**